nitingautam09/panchayat/README.md

 # Build the application
 npm run build

-# The built files will be in dist/public folder
+# The built files will be in the dist folder

 # Preview production build
 npm run preview